8 Symptoms of Pneumonia that You Shouldn't Ignore

 The lungs carry out one of the most important processes of the human body: respiration.
 They distribute oxygen and expel the carbon dioxide from our body.

-The infection causes the lungs to fill up with liquid and pus, making it considerably harder for a person to breathe.
-It can be life threatening because of:
+Pneumonia is an infection that can affect one or both of the lungs.
+It causes the lungs to fill up with liquid and pus, making it considerably harder for the person to breathe.
+Because of the decrease in oxygen and the accumulation of carbon dioxide in the body, it can be life-threatening.

 You might be interested in: 10 Signs that Your Lungs May Be Failing